NNPDF/nnpdf/doc/sphinx/source/tutorials/addspecialgrouping.rst

 who tries to use your grouping in the future is sure to get very frustrated.

-Say I called my grouping ``nnpdf40_process`` and the group which a particular dataset belongs to is ``DIS NC`` then I would add the following the PLOTTING file
+Say I called my grouping ``nnpdf40_process`` and the group which a particular dataset belongs to is ``DIS NC`` then I would add the following to the PLOTTING file

 .. code:: yaml